• Main Website

 “Horticultural therapy” (the engagement of a person in gardening and plant-based activities under the trained eye of a therapist) has been used since the late 19th century.
 Dr Benjamin Rush, the “father of American psychiatry,” documented the positive effects that working with plants had on patients with mental illness.

-In the 20th century, horticultural therapy was no longer exclusively a treatment for mental illness and was embraced by war veterans suffering from PTSD in the 1940s and 1950s.
+In the 20th century, horticultural therapy ceased to be exclusively a treatment for mental illness and was embraced by war veterans suffering from PTSD in the 1940s and 1950s.

 Plants and mental health: reducing the symptoms of PTSD